klaplain/UnderwaterAcoustics/README.md

 seeedtest__.ioc contains all the necessary CubeIDE configuration data to run main.c on the Seeed board

 raspiGUI.py is a prototype of the GUI that could be used on a Raspberry Pi to control the acquisition subsystem

+klpspitest2.py is a prototype GUI that controls the Seeed STM32 acquisition system